tinfante/algorithms-and-data-structures/Data-Structures/Stack/README.md

 errors is also only meant to be illustrative since IndexErrors would happen anway.

+Python also has `collections.dequeue`, which is optimized for inserting and removing items from the beginning and the end of the list.

+## JavaScript

+JavaScript already has `.pop()` and `.push()` methods for arrays.
+Instead I used indexing.

 ##### References

 * Cormen, et al., *Introduction to Algorithms*, Third Ed., MIT press, 2009, pp. 232-234.